-3. Make a realistic budget.
+- Make a realistic budget.
 Appropriate landscape improvements are estimated to return up to 200 percent of their cost when a house is sold.
 Investing 10 percent of your property’s worth is reasonable.
 This figure should include all design and installation costs, as well as plants.

-4. Ask for bids and compare prices, services and qualifications.
+- Ask for bids and compare prices, services and qualifications.
 It’s a good idea to get three bids to compare price and work.
 Request all bids in writing.
 Remember that the lowest price may not always be the best.
 Be certain that each bid lists all the preparatory and finish work that the contractor has suggested, as well as the amounts and types of soil amendments and brand of irrigation equipment.
 Ask for license number and any special certifications they may have such as irrigation or landscape design.

-5. Hire only licensed contractors or architects and preferably ones that have had additional certification training in the work you are looking for.
+- Hire only licensed contractors or architects and preferably ones that have had additional certification training in the work you are looking for.
 For irrigation work, look for a certified contractor.

-6. Ask to look at the Landscape Professional’s installed work.
+- Ask to look at the Landscape Professional’s installed work.
 Visit those projects and talk to owners, if possible.
 Ask about any water efficient gardens they have designed and installed.

-7. If you use a licensed Landscape Architect, ask for their license number.
+- If you use a licensed Landscape Architect, ask for their license number.
 Call your state’s department of consumer affairs or equivalent to verify that it is issued for landscape architecture, is current, and is in good standing.

-8. If you use a Landscape Contractor, ask for their license number.
+- If you use a Landscape Contractor, ask for their license number.
 Contact your contractor’s state license board or equivalent to verify that it is issued for landscaping, is current, and is in good standing.
-The California Contractor State License Board makes contract status information available at: http://www.cslb.ca.gov
+The California Contractor State License Board makes contract status information available at: www.cslb.ca.gov

 - Licensed contractors must be bonded and experienced in the trade to apply for a license (requirements vary by state).
 Unlicensed contractors, typically, are not bonded and may not have liability or worker’s compensation insurance.
 Unlicensed contractors routinely provide a business license number that is not a contractor’s license number.
 If you hire an unlicensed person, you may be financially responsible for injuries, fire, or property damage.

-1. Request a contract.
+- Request a contract.
 The contract should include:

-2. Legal details, including name, address, license number, and telephone number, and the registration number of any salesperson involved.
+- Legal details, including name, address, license number, and telephone number, and the registration number of any salesperson involved.

-3. Total cost, including any down payment or schedule of installment payments.
+- Total cost, including any down payment or schedule of installment payments.

-4. A complete description of the work to be done, materials to be used including quantities and sizes of plant materials, types and brands of irrigation equipment, construction materials, and a landscape water management plan.
+- A complete description of the work to be done, materials to be used including quantities and sizes of plant materials, types and brands of irrigation equipment, construction materials, and a landscape water management plan.

-5. Guarantees on work and materials.
+- Guarantees on work and materials.

-6. Approximate date when work will begin and be completed.
+- Approximate date when work will begin and be completed.

-7. A statement that the contractor will do any necessary clean up and removal of debris.
+- A statement that the contractor will do any necessary clean up and removal of debris.

-8. Insurance requirements and requirement for proof.
+- Insurance requirements and requirement for proof.